Moving to Daytona Beach

 Things to Do

-As one of the top vacation spots in the country, Daytona Beach has no shortage of fun activities: NASCAR races at Daytona International Speedway for adrenaline junkies, the Museum of Arts and Sciences for an intellectual day out of the heat, or mini golf for some family fun.
+As one of the top vacation spots in the country, Daytona Beach has no shortage of fun activities: NASCAR races at Daytona International Speedway for adrenaline junkies, the Museum of Arts and Sciences for a day of culture (and air conditioning!), or mini golf for some family fun.
 And of course, the beach is always a prime spot.
 When you’re done relaxing by (or in) the waves, you can fish, parasail, or even go on a manatee watching tour.

 Throughout the year, events like Spring Break, Speedweek, and Biketoberfest always bring plenty of vendors and activities to the area.